 The next summer, with her boyfriend Max, she returned to Yogaville for another three months, but this time as an intern cooking for the ashram’s community.

 “We worked in their big kitchen, cooking for hundreds of people, buffet-style, vegetarian and organic.
 It was another great experience.”

 “It was my first serious cooking job,” she said.
-“I was the youngest person there, it was tough, but I got the hang of it.
+“I was the youngest person there.
+It was tough, although I got the hang of it.
 It was a lot of fun.”

-But, the next summer she broke her wrist crowd surfing in the mosh pit at a heavy metal concert and wasn’t able to do kitchen work for several months.
+But, the next summer she broke her wrist while crowd surfing in the mosh pit at a heavy metal concert and was unable to do kitchen work for several months.

 “It was bad, really dumb, but I feel like it was almost like life telling me to slow down.”

 After her slam danced wrist got better she returned to work, but her job at the Root Café having been filled, she instead found a new job at Earth Fare, an organic and natural food market in neighboring Fairview Park.

 “I was doing my own thing at first, with the fruits and vegetables, but I kept getting transferred all over the store, and the managers were really rude, and it was just unfulfilling.”

 Destiny has been described as the opportunities that arise to turn left or right when coming to a crossroad.
 Sometimes it takes karma to work out the windings on the road from Yogaville to Cheeseville.

 “I was looking for another job, and not having any luck, but I had been thinking and looking at farm internships when I found an organic farm website I liked.”